Introduction: Neopixel Night Light

 If you don't have this remote, you can find the codes associated with most other remotes by using the exact same Arduino source code, but on an actual Arduino, instead of the ATtiny85.
 The program outputs a code associated with any button push of most remotes on the serial console.
 In order to do this, connect the IR receiver module in the digital pin header slots 2,3, & 4, with the lens facing the rest of the board.

 In the picture above, the code 0xFD00FF corresponds to the DFRobot IR remote power button.
-Here's the code running in Autodesk Circuits.
-In order to try it out, click "Code Editor", followed by "Serial Monitor", followed by "Start Simulation".
+Here's the code running in Tinkercad.
+In order to try it out, click "Code", followed by "Serial Monitor", followed by "Start Simulation".
 At that point, you can start pressing buttons on the virtual remote to see the serial console text output :

 Record these for each button of your remote.
 You can then modify the source code to add the button codes for your remote.